typpo/astrokit/README.md

 `./manage.py runserver` and visit http://localhost:8000

+# Use some examples

+Go to `examples/blcam` and run `./download.sh` to download some example fits.

 # Contributing

 If you are looking to help to with a code contribution our project uses Python (Django), Javascript, HTML/CSS.
 If you don't feel ready to make a code contribution yet, feel free to reach out and we can discuss how to get involved!